 EotProtn_Per1 function is divided into various functions to reduce the cyclomatic complexity.

 The limiting of ‘EotAssiSca’ output is performed in SoftEndStop subsystem in FDD.
 But in code it is limiting calculations are done where the output is calculated i.e. FildEotGain function.

+The model is incorrectly handling a Case Statement by not having a default case.
+A solution was discussed with designers and has been implemented where the default case is Case 2 and Case 3.

 Store Module Inputs to Local copies